manderson394/carbConscious/WeeklyReflection.md

 I did get some time to start on the favorites functionality work.
 It's not perfect yet, but it's a start.

+### Week 12

+4/14/2020 - 11 hours

+Tasks Completed:
+* Team Project:
+    * County service, database access class, unit tests

+This week was a week to focus on the team project.
+It certainly didn't help my progress on my individual project.

+That being said -- it needed to get done!
+On to more team project work the next week.

+### Week 13

+4/21/2020 - ### hours

+Tasks Completed:
+* Individual Project:
+    * Viewing a user profile and making simple updates

+This week gave me the opportunity to continue on my individual project.
+It was good to get more user functionality up and running, but I'll need to add some more focus on on menu and restaurant functionality.